open-telemetry/opentelemetry-dotnet/docs/metrics/learning-prometheus-http-server/README.md

 After downloading the [latest release](https://prometheus.io/download/), extract it to a local location that's easy to access.
-We will find the default prometheus configuration yaml file in the folder, named `prometheus.yml`.
+We will find the default Prometheus configuration YAML file in the folder, named `prometheus.yml`.

 Replace all the content with:
 ```